gusber-ces/telstar-shipping-solution/README.md

 ## Getting started

-1. Ensure that you are on the NC-network (office/VPN) which is required to fetch the Foundation dependencies.
-2. Open the `RoutePlanning.sln` solution in Visual Studio.
+1. Open the `RoutePlanning.sln` solution in Visual Studio.
-3. You will be prompted for credentials to `repo.netcompany.com`.
-Use your NCDMZ credentials **without the "ncdmz\\" part!**
+2. You will be prompted for credentials to `source.netcompany.com`.
+Use your NCDMZ credentials.
    - Note that if you select "Remember my password", it will be saved in *Windows Credential Manager*.
-4. Start the `RoutePlanning.Client.Web` project. (**F5** is the default shortcut)
+3. Start the `RoutePlanning.Client.Web` project. (**F5** is the default shortcut)
-5. Once you have the solution running it will show further information to get you started.
+4. Once you have the solution running it will show further information to get you started.
 Good luck :)